Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Enable AWS Backup in Amazon EFS to back up the file system to an Amazon S3 Glacier vault.
 Use S3 Glacier retrieval requests to retrieve individual files.
 - [x] Enable AWS Backup in Amazon EFS to back up the file system to a backup vault.
 Use a partial restore job to retrieve individual files.

-### A SysOps administrator Is troubleshooting an AWS CloudFormation template whereby multiple Amazon EC2 instances are being created.
+### A SysOps administrator is troubleshooting an AWS CloudFormation template whereby multiple Amazon EC2 instances are being created.
 The template is working In `us-east-1`, but it is failing.
 In `us-west-2` with the error code: `AMI [ami-12345678] does not exist`.
 How should the administrator ensure that the AWS CloudFormation template is working in every region?

 - [ ] Copy the source region's Amazon Machine Image (AMI) to the destination region and assign it the same ID.
 - [ ] Edit the AWS CloudFormatton template to specify the region code as part of the fully qualified AMI ID.